photoprism/photoprism/README.md

 Step-by-step installation instructions can be found on [docs.photoprism.org](https://docs.photoprism.org/getting-started/) - all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.

-Next, you'll have to [index](https://docs.photoprism.org/user-guide/library/import-vs-index/) your library.
-Please be patient, this will take a while depending on the size of your photo collection.

-Already indexed photos can be browsed in [Photos](https://docs.photoprism.org/user-guide/organize/browse/) while videos show up in [Videos](https://docs.photoprism.org/user-guide/organize/video/).
-Counts are continuously updated in the navigation.

-If files are missing, they might be in [Review](https://docs.photoprism.org/user-guide/organize/review/) due to low quality or missing metadata.
-You can turn this and other features off in [Settings](https://docs.photoprism.org/user-guide/settings/ui/), depending on your specific use case.

 We do our best to provide a complete, stable version very soon.
 Check the [roadmap](https://github.com/photoprism/photoprism/projects/5) for open issues.